maschkef/little-linux-helper/docs/mod/doc_btrfs_backup.md

 7. **Snapshot creation:** Create read-only snapshots of determined target subvolumes with comprehensive validation, optionally in permanent locations for preservation
 8. **Chain validation:** Use `validate_parent_snapshot_chain()` to verify incremental backup chain integrity from both temporary and preserved source snapshots
 9. **Atomic transfer:** Use `atomic_receive_with_validation()` for true atomic operations with comprehensive validation:
+   - Atomic pattern: receive into a `.receiving_*` directory → validate → atomic rename (`mv`) to the final path (within the same BTRFS filesystem)
+   - On errors, the module offers to remove the temporary `.receiving_*` directory (default Yes) or keep it for inspection
-   - Incremental transfers when suitable parent snapshots with valid `received_uuid` are available
-   - Automatic fallback to full backup when incremental chains are broken
+   - Incremental transfers when suitable parent snapshots with valid `received_uuid` are available; automatic fallback to full backup when chains are broken
    - Intelligent error handling with `handle_btrfs_error()` for automatic recovery strategies
 10. **UUID protection:** Use `verify_received_uuid_integrity()` and `protect_received_snapshots()` to maintain backup chain integrity
 11. **Verification:** Create completion markers and verify successful transfer with comprehensive integrity checking